Connect with others who understand.

 Find Your Team

 Do you have cooking tips for people living with AMD?
 Have any devices or apps been especially helpful?
-Share your thoughts in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.